battlesnake/git-doc/index.md

 	feature:                  X'-->Y'

-Note: Because the history behind commits X and Y have changed, their hashes are now different.
+Note: Because the history behind commits X and Y have changed, their hashes are now different.  *For this reason, only ever rebase local branches.
+NEVER rebase a branch which exists in a remote, as others will get serious headaches when they try to receive your changes or add their own.*

 We may get merge failures when we rebase, if git detects conflicts.
-We can either resolve them then run `git rebase --continue`, or ignore a failure by calling `git rebase --skip`.
-To abort a failed rebase, call `git rebase --abort`.
+We can either resolve them then run `git rebase --continue`, or ignore a failure by calling `git rebase --skip` to skip merging the conflicting commit.
+To abort a failed rebase instead, call `git rebase --abort`.

 ### Moving the children of one commit onto another commit